10: Chris Leben

 # 5: Roy Nelson

-Roy Nelson may not look the part of the professional athlete, but he has found a surprising amount of success in MMA.
-He has never broken through to the top levels of the sport – a fact that many analysts attribute to his questionable conditioning.
-However, it is certainly not due to any deficiency in his chin, which has held up to unbelievable punishment from some of the most powerful strikers in the heavyweight division, including Junior Dos Santos, Mirko “Cro Cop” Filipovic and Alistair Overeem.
+Roy Nelson may not look the part of a professional athlete, but he has found a surprising amount of success in MMA.
+He has never broken through to the top levels of the sport—a fact that many analysts attribute to his questionable conditioning.
+However, it is certainly not due to any deficiency in his chin, which has held up to unbelievable punishment from some of the most powerful strikers in the heavyweight division, including Junior Dos Santos, Mirko “Cro Cop” Filipovic, and Alistair Overeem.

 # 4: Frankie Edgar

 Former lightweight champion Frankie Edgar has always been substantially undersized compared to most of his opponents.
 However, he has been remarkably successful in spite of that size disadvantage due to a combination of unbreakable will, superior conditioning, and a chin that seems worthy of a top heavyweight.

 His 2011 title defense against Gray Maynard, the final fight in their trilogy, is a perfect example.
 The far larger and more powerful Maynard landed a series of devastating punches early in the first round, appearing to have Edgar on the verge of unconsciousness multiple times.
 After weathering that storm, however, Edgar regathered himself, took back the momentum, and eventually knocked Maynard out in the fourth round.